elip12/solar_system/README.md

 I did this project to increase my skill with web apps and JS.
 I opted to use pure JavaScript for everything, because I want to get good with plain JS before focusing on add-ons.

 If you want to see how it looks for real, simply clone the repo then open the html file locally in a browser.
 I like using chrome on full screen mode since you don't get the search bar and can use the entire screen to see the orrery.

+To change the time or scale, edit the unit or time variables in the solar_system.js.

+Note: I do not own the rights to any of these pictures.
+They were all copied from google images.